magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 - Click the "plus" icon located in the top-right corner of the table.
 Select "Import device" from the drop-down menu;
 - Drag the CSV file into the import window and click "Continue";
 - Select CSV delimiter and click "Continue";
-- Map the data between the columns of the uploaded file and the data types in the ThingsBoard platform.
+- Map the data between the columns of the uploaded file and the data types in the IoT Hub platform.
 Click "Continue" and then click "OK".

 Four new devices should be successfully created: "SD-001" (Indoor Air Quality Sensor), "EM-002" (Energy Meter), "WM-003" (Water Flow Meter), and "AM-307" (IAQ Sensor).